kaittiyost/njs-reporter/README.md

 ### be careful !!
 - You need an element id="allgraph" to display the graph from grafana.

-After adjusting to satisfaction Open your web browser and go to http:localhost:3001/

 After you've customized it to your satisfaction.
-Just press Ctrl+p to easily save it as a pdf file.
+Open your web browser and go to http://localhost:3001/ and just press Ctrl+p to easily save it as a pdf file.

 ### enjoy :)